-Your household has been invited to have swab tests for virus from the throat and nose and to have blood tests for antibodies.
+Your household has been invited to have swab tests for virus from the throat and nose.

 Who can take part?

 In this survey, we are asking for all adults, teenagers and children aged 2 years and over currently resident in your household to take part.